vaginessa/doenerium/README.md

 - Browser history grabber
 - Crypto clipper
 - Searches for keywords in cookies, passwords, autofill and lists them on the top of the cookie/password/autofill log files
+- Validates found discord tokens & if they work they only get sent to your webhook

 ## Setup:
 - Download the files